How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 - Total: 227.5 points

-The Knicks look to pull off a road win at the Hawks on Friday at 7:30 PM ET.
+The Nets go on the road to face the Bulls on Friday at 8:00 PM ET.

 How to Watch